paulin/mattpaulin/portfolio/case_studies/case_study_1.md

 - I treat data integrity as a product decision
 - I’m willing to say no early to avoid chaos later
 - I prioritize clarity over speed when scale is inevitable

----

-## Supporting Detail

-Detailed technical breakdowns, schemas, and system diagrams are available in the reference portfolio.